How To Install WSL2 on Windows 10/11

 Windows 11 Pro 22621.1.amd64fre.ni_release.220506-1250

-Or just press Win + R, type winver, hit Enter.
-The popup shows your version and build number.
-You need:
+Or press Win + R, type winver, hit Enter.
+The popup shows your version and build number directly.

-Virtualization must be enabled in BIOS/UEFI.
-Most modern machines have it enabled by default.
-If your install fails with a virtualization error, that is the first thing to check — enter BIOS on boot and look for Intel VT-x or AMD-V and make sure it is enabled.
+Virtualization must be enabled in BIOS/UEFI — most modern machines have it on by default.
+If your install fails with error 0x80370102, that is the cause.
+Enter BIOS on boot (usually Del or F2) and enable Intel VT-x or AMD-V.

 wsl --install